 Many books and experts on nutrition offer conflicting advice.
 Some say avoid carbohydrates and stick with protein.
 Others say carbohydrates are good for you, but dairy should be avoided.
 Yet others say a balance of different kinds of foods is best.
 What works best for you will be unique.
 Having said that, I do think there is a simple nutritional rule of thumb that most people could follow to move them in the right direction: Eat more fresh fruits and vegetables and fewer processed foods.

 Movement also applies to the mind.
 Creatively expressing your ideas is moving your ideas.
 Allowing yourself to feel the emotions that pass through you and find avenues for their expression is also movement.
 As the deeper layers of the mind begin to move once again, stagnant beliefs and unexpressed emotions can be released.
-This can be a challenging time so it's important to recognize the process as it's happening and have other outlets for expression, such as talking with friends, journaling, exercising, or anything else that can help bring stability and clarity.
+This can be a challenging time so it's important to have other outlets for expression, such as talking with friends, journaling, exercising, or anything else that can help bring stability and clarity.
 As the mind continues to move, the physical body can also respond.
 Areas of tightness in the body can relax, and pain can be alleviated.

 When you give your body a break, it dedicates itself to eliminating toxins, fighting infections, repairing injured tissue, and releasing hormones that promote development.
 During the day, we can unknowingly leave the restful state and enter the stressful state.
 In fact, just waking up in the morning and remembering an irritating experience from the previous day can trigger a stressful state.